blackmud-dev/blackmud-site/README.md

 # blackmud-site-rebuild
-A redisgn and build of the BlackMud website.
+A redesign and build of the BlackMud website.